 The performance royalty is based upon the venue (school, stage, recording, or broadcast) and the number of performances/broadcasts.
 Contact me at and tell me about your intended production for a quote.
 Sample copies of the script are available as PDF files.
 (See the link below.)

 I accept payments via the free and secure www.paypal.com service.

 TO ORDER: Contact me at and tell me which version of the script you are interested in--the 100-minute or 60-minute version.
-Also tell me about your intended production (venue size, seating capacity, ticket prices, how many performances, etc.) I deliver the script (and optional sheet music score) via e-mail as a PDF file, and the pre-recorded music cues and pre-recorded sound effects tracks can either be downloaded as MP3 files, or shipped via regular mail in the form of audio CDs.
+Also tell me about your intended production (venue size, seating capacity, ticket prices, how many performances, etc.) I deliver the script (and optional sheet music score) via e-mail as a PDF file, and the pre-recorded music cues and pre-recorded sound effects tracks can be downloaded as MP3 files.
 The live sound effects (bells, plates, footsteps, etc.) are up to you to assemble, but my script has a "cookbook" section explaining how to make each sound using items you can find in your town.